 About Mind the Gap

-Mind the Gap are a Bradford-based creative arts charity that run live arts performances featuring learning disabled and autistic actors, dancers, performers, and backstage crew.
+Mind the Gap are a Bradford based creative arts charity that run live arts performances featuring learning disabled and autistic actors, dancers, performers, and backstage crew.
 Through their Academy, their live projects, and their direct activism, Mind the Gap seek to address inequality in the performing arts sector – promoting a culture of inclusivity and accessibility for learning disabled and autistic Artists.

 The brief

 Mind the Gap wanted a new website that was visually engaging – showcasing high quality videos and images that would bring their incredible performances to life on screen.
-One of their key aims as an organisation is to deliver bold and cutting-edge theatre which excites and surprises audiences – so reflecting this on every page of their new site was really important.
+One of their key aims as an organisation is to deliver bold and cutting-edge theatre which excites and surprises audiences – so reflecting this on every page of their new website was really important.

 raised click-through rate